learn-co-curriculum/phase-4-password-protection-readme/README.md

 ## Hashing passwords

-So how do we store passwords if we can't store passwords?
+soyoc how do we store passwords if we can't store passwords?

 We store their hashes.
 A *hash* is a number computed by feeding a string to a *hash function*.
 Hash functions have the property that they will always produce the same number given the same input.
 You could write one yourself.
 Here's one that I just made: